 The Kid joins his mate wearing a playboy bunny T-shirt (BUNNY).
 Together they perform an elaborate game of “steal the food parcel”.

 The Kid plays it cool until he sees all eyes are on Bunny then he lifts the package, then both dart back into the crowd.

 A GYPSY WOMAN calls out to Ourman.
 He ignores the gnarled woman and moves on.

-But she doesn’t give up and gives chase.
+But she doesn’t give up and follows like a bad smell.

 I have what you want.

 Ourman looks at her for a moment but doesn’t reply.